 Aquatic plants are usually introduced during the spring.
 ABI has a wide selection to chose from.
-ABI does not ship live aquatic plants outside of Wisconsin and its surrounding states with the exception of goverment entities which play a role in environmental protection.
+ABI does not ship live aquatic plants outside of Wisconsin and its surrounding states with the exception of to government entities, which play a role in environmental protection.

 Arrowheads, also known as duck potato, grow two to three feet tall, depending on the amount of nutrients available.
 This is an excellent ornamental plant that provides good shoreline erosion protection, as well as being an excellent food source for deer, waterfowl, other birds, and wildlife.

 We use this plant for shoreline protection but also for filtering water with high amounts of nutrients.
 It is one of the best plants for this purpose because of its sturdy nature and its ability to utilize both phosphorus and potash from the water.

 This plant is very hardy and will grow well in most any inland waters except for those which are very alkaline or are high in salts.
 It does best in a fairly rich soil on damp lowlands, mudflats, or in water up to 1 ½ feet in depth.
 Arrowheads tolerate drought and fluctuating water levels.

 Arrowheads propagate largely by tubers which may be planted in spring, summer, or later as long as there are at least 120 days of frost-free growing weather.
 It makes permanent patches by reproducing year after year.